 But this is definitely a Pointe-Claire park and is divided into a big-kid section and a fully-fenced and gated toddler section.

-We biked through the parking lot and came upon these HUGE colourful “pods” by Little Tikes Commercial.
-Haven’t seen these in any of the 200+ parks we’ve visited (edited: the same structure was added to Ceres Park in Pierrefonds in 2015).
-The older one was disappointed that they didn’t spin, but once we started playing “baby bird” and we all got a nest, he was more content.
+We biked through the parking lot and came upon these HUGE colourful “pods” by Little Tikes Commercial, which we don’t see too often.
+The little one was disappointed that they didn’t spin, but once we started playing “baby bird” and we all got a nest, he was more content.
 I thought they were super creative and original.
-There are also some colourful swinging mushrooms to cross and a metal ladder and small wall to climb.
-Luckily I’d brought a towel to dry out our nests from the night before’s rain.
-A weird design flaw (imo) is that there is no hole at the bottom of the pods to allow for rain to escape.
+There are also some colourful swinging pods to cross and a metal ladder and small wall to climb.

 This area is on wood chips and also includes some big kid swings.
 There is no fencing and it is quite close to the apartment complex’s parking lot.

-The toddler park has the cutest dinosaur climber by Landscape Structures (same as the one at Landsdowne park in PC), two sand diggers, a little bench thing and baby swings.
-The climber is easy to maneuver and has a window and a couple of slides.
+The toddler park has the cutest dinosaur climber by Landscape Structures (same as the one at Landsdowne park in PC), a sand digger, itty-bitty sand tables, and baby swings.
+The climber is easy to maneuver and has a window and a couple of slides; great for those just starting out with sliding and park exploring.